Iho Eleru: Discovery

-Date
+Dating

 On the basis of charcoal remains that were found surrounding the skeleton, it was initially dated 9250 BC ± 200.
 However, in a 2011 study conducted by Katerina Harvati, Chris Stringer and others, the dating of the remains was revised: with the help of uranium–thorium dating, a time span of 11.7–16.3 ka was suggested.

 Description

 The cranial vault is relatively long and low, and the frontal bone shows moderate recession.
 The brow ridges are moderately developed for a male and there is no pronounced nasal root.
 What remains of the nasal area suggest that the nasal bridge was relatively flat, and the evidence from X-rays points to little frontal sinus development.

 The upper face is missing except for a small collection of fragments.
 Parts of the maxillary-molar region have been identified (including the infraorbital foramen) and, based on what survives, it is unlikely that the upper face was large.
 The mandible is well developed and has a masculine appearance, although there is no pronounced chin.
 Apart from two lower premolars, the teeth are not attached to the jaws and it is uncertain where the surviving teeth were originally placed.
 All the anterior teeth show noticeable attrition and most of the crown has been eroded by wear.
 Based on the evidence of tooth wear, the age of Iho Eleru fossil has been estimated as over 30 years.

 What remains of the rest of the skeleton are generally crushed fragments of large bones.
 The shafts of the humeri appear robust and the cortical bone is moderately thick.
 The shafts of the radius and femur are also robust.
 The existing remains suggest he was of medium height and build, and was no taller than approximately 165 cm.